CommonCrayon/BotCrayon/README.md

 # BotCrayon
-I am BptCrayon, created by CommonCrayon.
-It's main current function is to check for map updates on the CSGO Steam Workshop.
+I am BotCrayon, created by CommonCrayon.
+My main current function is to check for map updates on the CSGO Steam Workshop.

 TO USE:
 Create your own: